-Supporting hiring of HR for participation in RISE actions would improve ability of PT institutions to participate in RISE actions, since those involved in R&I activities usually have very limited staff.
-This action is key for PT participation in HE since it opens doors to more projects (medium number of partners 8-10), it has an attractive success rate and it allows for international collaboration
+Identify interdisciplinary and intersectoral lines of research in Portuguese institutions that can lead to an eligible project.
+This action is key for PT participation in HE since it opens doors to more projects (medium number of partners 8-10), it has an attractive success rate and it allows for international collaboration.